PhilippLupo/basic-templating-setup/README.md

 2. Run `npm install` to ensure the required dependencies are installed.

 ### Run
-1. Run `gulp serve` to start a local development server
+1. Run `gulp` to start a local development server

 ### Build
-1. Run `gulp build`
+1. Run `gulp --production` to get minified and compressed files
 2. Built files are located in the generated `dist` folder